adzuki beans

 Breast cancer-related effects of eating adzuki beans

-Ethanol extracts of adzuki beans have been found to increase proliferation of estrogen and progesterone responsive (ER+/PR+) human breast cancer cells.
+However, it is possible that the beans have potentially harmful estrogenic effects.
+Ethanol extracts of adzuki beans have been reported to increase proliferation of estrogen and progesterone responsive (ER+/PR+) human breast cancer cells.
 The estrogenic effects of adzuki bean appears to have unique characteristics compared to that of other beans with significant phytoestrogen content.

 Additional comments